Antonio Zatta

 Antonio Zatta (fl.
-1757 – April 2, 1797) was an Italian cartographer and publisher who was based in Venice.
+1750 – April 2, 1797) was an Italian cartographer and publisher who was based in Venice.
 He may have lived from about 1722 to 1804.
+By 1750 he was operating the business "Antonio Zatta e figli Librai e Stampatori veneti" with his sons with premises in Venice.
 One of his major contributions includes the Atlante Novissimo, a four volume atlas of the world.
 Also, his grand study of St Mark's Basilica in Venice, printed in 1761.